-With the Pardot Summer ‘17 release containing updates to Tracker Domains, I thought it would be a prime opportunity to talk a little about what Tracker Domains are, what purpose they serve and how they relate to Vanity URLs.
+With the new security implications around tracker domains and enhancements now available, I thought it would be a prime opportunity to refresh what tracker domains are, what purpose they serve and how they relate to vanity URLs.

-If Fearless Marketing wanted to set up a Tracker Domain for any Pardot-hosted content we had, we would consider using one of the popular formats below:
+If The DRIP wanted to set up a tracker domain for any Pardot-hosted content we had, we would consider using one of the popular formats below:

 - ‘Seamless transition’ from your hosted pages to Pardot-hosted assets.